Commands (commands

 ,?

-- Support for commands that are not in the beginning of the message
+. - Support for commands not located at the start of a message.

-All of these features are made possible because you will define one or more central command structures that define your bot’s commands.
+All of these features are powered by central command structures that you define for your bot.

 Basic Usage